gonutz/prototype/README.md

 }
 ```

-This displays a resizable window with a round button in the middle to close it.
+This example displays a resizable window with a round button in the middle to close it.
 It demonstrates some basic drawing and event handling code.